matrix-org/matrix-spec-proposals/proposals/3032-presence-revamp.md

 The homeserver can then combine the multiple sources of presence information from the clients and the user-set value to determine an effective presence for the user.
-This is a black-box as far as the spec is concerned, but semantics will be along the lines of 'if any status is busy, the user is busy`.
+This is a black-box as far as the spec is concerned, but semantics will be along the lines of 'if any status is busy, the user is busy'.

 Question: if a user sets themselves 'busy', what status do they set when they're free again? 'online'?